-- LAWN CARE --

 - As July and August roll around, try to increase your mower height by an inch to help your lawn cope with the heat and dryer weather.

 - Be sure to switch up the direction you mow each week and be sure to mow at right angles every other time.
-Switching up the direction and alternating your mowing patterns will promote shoot growth, prevent scalping, and decrease soil compaction.
+Switching up the direction and alternating your mowing patterns will promote shoots growth, prevent scalping, and decrease soil compaction.

 - During your first mow in the spring and your last mow in the fall, consider bagging excessive debris or raking them up to allow your lawn a little extra air to breath.